AllenInstitute/vis/packages/scatterbrain/src/abstract/README.md

 #### prerequisites

-1. you plan to do your rendering with [reGL](https://github.com/regl-project/regl/tree/master) and you have some familiarity with its basic concepts and verbage (framebuffer, command, etc.)
+1. you plan to do your rendering with [reGL](https://github.com/regl-project/regl/tree/master) and you have some familiarity with its basic concepts and verbiage (framebuffer, command, etc.)
 2. you have data that is partitioned in some way, preferably spatially.

 Lets start with scheduling first.
 Our goal is to be able to call the function `buildAsyncRenderer` from `async-frame.ts`.
-Its signiture is thus:
+Its signature is thus:
 `function buildAsyncRenderer<Dataset, Item, Settings, SemanticKey extends string, CacheKeyType extends string, GpuData extends Record<SemanticKey, ReglCacheEntry>>(renderer: Renderer<Dataset, Item, Settings, GpuData>)`

 It takes only a single argument, `Renderer`, but that argument is highly generic.
 Renderer is an interface that you will use to describe your data.
 The generic parameters end up being fairly simple:

 1. `Dataset` is the type of the whole thing you're rendering - for example a large tiled image or volume.
 Because we're assuming the dataset is remote, it need not be literally the dataset - often its just basic metadata and a URL.

 2. `Item` is the type of a renderable subdivision - a tile or small chunk.
-Again, it need not be the literal pixels, triangles, whatevers!
+Again, it need not be the literal pixels, triangles, whatever!
 A placeholder (e.g. a path from the main url where the data lives) is great.

 3. `Settings` - a general bucket for things that dont change for a complete view - think camera angles, point sizes, color settings, etc.